magda6ix/my_linux_notes/src/vim.md

 Deletion:
-- press `d` to delete a single letter
+- press `x` to delete a single letter
 - press `dw` to delete a word
 - press `dd` to delete an entire line